Growth Trends for Related Jobs

 Many events require the assistance of a professional cosmetologist to assist clients on a special day.
 Brides and their attendants rely on these professionals to make the most of their features and make them feel beautiful.
 For young women attending their high school proms, a visit to a hair and makeup stylist is a rite of passage.

-Makeup artists may also team up with photographers to make clients look their best for family portraits, professional pictures or engagement photos.
+Other career opportunities include makeup artists teaming up with photographers to make clients look and feel their best for family portraits, professional pictures or engagement photos.

 Some people become cosmetologists to help others.
-On a daily basis they have to chance to bring joy by correcting some aspect of appearance that displeases the client.
+On a daily basis they have the chance to bring joy by correcting some aspect of appearance that displeases the client.
+This can be hair cutting, hair removal, or giving a manicure.
 Clients leave the salon with renewed confidence that may help them personally or professionally.
 Cosmetology professionals also help customers resolve issues by advising them on activities they can perform at home to care for their hair, skin or nails.
 For instance, professionals may advise clients on the best type of products to use for their skin or hair type.